Bullard, Texas: History

-The population was 450 after World War II.
+Its population was 450 after World War II.
 The community did not organize to elect a city council until 1948.

-By the mid-1960s, the population had declined to 300, but it rebounded by 1973, when it reached 573.
+By the mid-1960s, the population had declined to 300, but it rebounded by 1973 when it reached 573.
 The community is now concentrated around the crossroads.
 Most residents commute for work to nearby Tyler.

 Geography

 Bullard is located in southern Smith County, with a small portion extending south into Cherokee County.
 Four-lane U.S. Route 69 passes through the east side of town, leading north to Tyler and south to Jacksonville.

 According to the U.S. Census Bureau, Bullard has a total area of 8.7 sqkm, of which 0.03 sqkm, or 0.36%, is covered by water.

 Demographics

-As of the 2020 United States census, there were 3,318 people, 981 households, and 766 families residing in the town.